General-relativistic hydrodynamics of non-perfect fluids: 3+1 conservative formulation and application to viscous black-hole accretion: General-relativistic dissipative hydrodynamics: numerical implementation

 which is a relaxation-type equation, describing the evolution of the bulk-viscosity pressure such that causality is not violated and stability is guaranteed.

-The specific implementation discussed here refers to the one made within the Black Hole Accretion Code \texttt{BHAC} \citep{Porth2017}.
-The code, which solves the equations of GRMHD by means of a finite-volume approach and high-resolution shock-capturing (HRSC) methods, assumes a stationary but curved background, and it has been employed in a number of studies of accretion onto supermassive black holes \citep{Mizuno2018, Akiyama2019_L1, Olivares2020}.
+The specific implementation discussed here refers to the one made within the Black Hole Accretion Code \texttt{BHAC} \citep{Porth2017}, which solves the equations of GRMHD by means of a finite-volume approach and high-resolution shock-capturing (HRSC) methods. \texttt{BHAC} assumes a stationary but otherwise arbitrary curved background and it has been employed in a number of studies of accretion onto supermassive black holes \citep{Mizuno2018, Akiyama2019_L1} and compact objects \citep{Olivares2020}.
 Of course, in our present implementation all of the electromagnetic fields are set to zero so that the various terms in Eqs. \eqref{eq:pde_conservative} reduce to

-Clearly, the extra terms that need to be handled in Eqs. \eqref{eq:bulk_implement} either involve divergences or partial derivatives, which can be evaluated using the standard differential operators available within \texttt{BHAC}.
+Clearly, the extra terms that need to be handled in Eq. \eqref{eq:bulk_implement} either involve divergences or partial derivatives, which can be evaluated using the standard differential operators available within \texttt{BHAC}.
 For example, the divergence appearing in the term $\spatial{\vartheta}$ is discretised at second order as

 where the cell volume and cell surfaces are defined respectively as \citep{Porth2017}